 The LLR Lake Outflow flume (RV-230) has been noted to have accuracy limitations due to a restriction of flow downstream of the flume since January 2020.
 Maintenance has been recommended by TEAM but not scheduled to be performed due to landowner restrictions.
-During the October 2020 monitoring event, observations indicated that water flowed into the ditch downstream of Little Lake Station.
-LADWP personnel confirmed a limited release occurred for maintenance purposes.
 There were no other significant operational issues observed during the reporting period.